astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 (dx)^2+(dy)^2+(dz)^2 = (cdt)^2,
 ```
 where $dx$, $dy$, and $dz$ are how much the observer measured the wave
-front to propagate during the time interval $dt$, and $c$ is the speed
+front to propagate in each of the three cartesian directions during
+the time interval $dt$, and $c$ is the speed of light as measured by
-of light as measured by the observer.
+the observer.

 Consider a second reference frame, which we designate "the primed
 frame" (all variables measured in this frame will have a prime on